zwsq/V2Ray/README.md

 bash <(curl -L -s https://raw.githubusercontent.com/zwsq/V2Ray/main/install.sh) | tee v2ray_ins.log
 ```
 Select Option 1 to install V2Ray on your server and continue the installation.
 The script is written by [Vulabing](https://github.com/wulabing) but it language is Chinese.
 I tried to translate some parts of it to English for better understanding.
+### Client
+1. Download the latest version of V2Ray Core for your OS from [Here](https://github.com/v2fly/v2ray-core/releases/) and extract it on your system.
+2. Copy your server's information including server name, port, UUID and WS Path and paste it on config.json file.
+You can also use sample config files in config directory.
+It is recommended to rename them to config.json.
+3. Start V2Ray and enjoy it.

 ## License

 MIT